mgechev/blog.mgechev.com/_drafts/immutability-in-angularjs-immutablejs.markdown

 - 25
 - 30

-As here I don't count the watcher added by `ng-repeat`.
+The watcher added by `ng-repeat` is being ignored for now.

 And here are the results: